senko/think/README.md

 It provides simple but powerful primitives for composable and robust integration of Large Language Models (LLMs) into your Python programs.

-Think supports OpenAI, Anthropic, Google (Gemini), Groq as LLM providers, Ollama for local models, as well as any OpenAI-compatible LLM API provider.
+Think supports OpenAI, Anthropic, Google (Gemini), Amazon (Bedrock) and Groq as LLM providers, Ollama for local models, as well as any OpenAI-compatible LLM API provider.